vsrikrish/pyINSYDE/README.md

 ### Dependencies

-`pyINSIDE` was developed using Python 3.9.
+`pyINSYDE` was developed using Python 3.9.

 | Package | Version |
 |-------|---------|